0

 Learn about Monticello as an architectural icon

-Find out about Monticello as a plantation that was supported by enslaved labor
+Find out about Monticello as a plantation that was carried out by enslaved labor